getporter/porter/docs/content/configuration.md

   # Log command output to a file
   enabled = true

+  # When structured is true, the logs printed to the console
+  # include a timestamp and log level
+  structured = false

   # Sets the log level for what is written to the file
   # Allowed values: debug, info, warn, error
   level = "info"